LuizSSenko/ProSeedling/README.md

 ![image](https://github.com/LuizSSenko/ProSeedling/assets/140913035/55b33d7b-96ac-4f79-b505-8821a4a3caec)

-Enter in the main brach of ProSeedling project, open the "Calibration" Folder, download and print the .pdf file (Paying atention to choose the option "Standard" inside the scale section)
+- Enter in the main brach of ProSeedling project, open the "Calibration" Folder, download and print the .pdf file (Paying atention to choose the option "Standard" inside the scale section)

 ![image](https://github.com/LuizSSenko/ProSeedling/assets/140913035/20415378-f496-4279-9749-6a339e43cc43)

-Take a picture with your equipment, it does not need to be exactly like ours, ProSeedling has options that allow the user to use diverse types of capturing systens.
+- Take a picture with your equipment, it does not need to be exactly like ours, ProSeedling has options that allow the user to use diverse types of capturing systens.

 ![image](https://github.com/LuizSSenko/ProSeedling/assets/140913035/4b44977f-623d-4bbd-89f6-47f97958a6b8)

-In ProSeedling software, choose "Configuration" and then "Set Calibration".
+- In ProSeedling software, choose "Configuration" and then "Set Calibration".
 Click on "Load Calibration Image" and choose the configuration image captured by your system or enter manually the convertion value of how many pixels there's in 1cm.

 # Capturing images

-As mentioned earlier, your equipment does not need to be like ours, the only requisite is to have a controled light and a fixed camera for all the photos, in order to mantain accuracy and calibration.
+- As mentioned earlier, your equipment does not need to be like ours, the only requisite is to have a controled light and a fixed camera for all the photos, in order to mantain accuracy and calibration.
 Don't worry about the ilumination sprectra either, as ProSeedling gives you the option to adjust the segmentation parameters.

-**IMPORTANT:** It's a good practice to name the seedling images following this pattern:
-CULTIVAR + SAMPLE + REPETITION
+- **IMPORTANT:** It's a good practice to name the seedling images following this pattern: CULTIVAR + SAMPLE + REPETITION

-Also, organize the cultivar by folder, as the software reads the entire folder, the presence of two cultivars will be conflicting.
+- Also, organize the cultivar by folder, as the software reads the entire folder, the presence of two cultivars will be conflicting.

 ![image](https://github.com/LuizSSenko/ProSeedling/assets/140913035/a59e1c1a-d84f-4cab-aba7-3f3ae6315880)

-In this example, the cultivar's name is NEO610IPRO, so i called it "N" + sample number + repetition letter = N1A, N1B...
+- In this example, the cultivar's name is NEO610IPRO, so i called it "N" + sample number + repetition letter = N1A, N1B...
 N2A, N2B...

 # Color calibration

-Your system will very likely have a different spectra of ilumination, in order to configure this difference ProSeedling has a HSV tunning function located in "Configuration", "Set HSV Values".
+- Your system will very likely have a different spectra of ilumination, in order to configure this difference ProSeedling has a HSV tunning function located in "Configuration", "Set HSV Values".

 ![image](https://github.com/LuizSSenko/ProSeedling/assets/140913035/7a9a77ed-f0fe-49a1-bdfd-90e2f3d907c7)

-First move the sliders of HSV (Hue, Saturation, Value) in order to filter only the cotyledons.
+- First move the sliders of HSV (Hue, Saturation, Value) in order to filter only the cotyledons.

 ![image](https://github.com/LuizSSenko/ProSeedling/assets/140913035/61a4afda-64eb-41ec-9480-3037c558dcac)

-After filtering the cotyledons, choose the option "Set Values for hypocotyl and root", and so the same, move the slider until you get the seedling image.
+- After filtering the cotyledons, choose the option "Set Values for hypocotyl and root", and so the same, move the slider until you get the seedling image.
-As seem in the image above, some artifacts will be selected too, wich this is not a problem as ProSeedling will filter it out.
+- As seem in the image above, some artifacts will be selected too, wich this is not a problem as ProSeedling will filter it out.

 # Image analysis

-Click on "File" and then "Open Folder", after that you need to choose the folder with your seedlings image.
+- Click on "File" and then "Open Folder", after that you need to choose the folder with your seedlings image.
-Afterwards, a popup will appear asking you the cultivar name, number of seeds, and other information.
-These information will be save inside the result file, and can be changed at anytime choosing "File", "Inputs".
+- Afterwards, a popup will appear asking you the cultivar name, number of seeds, and other information.
+These information will be save inside the .csv result file, and can be changed at anytime choosing "File", "Inputs".

 ![image](https://github.com/LuizSSenko/ProSeedling/assets/140913035/023853ac-fc9d-4e1e-a178-cbaae98c34d8)

-This is the image you gonna see if everything went right.
+- This is the image you gonna see if everything went right.

 ![image](https://github.com/LuizSSenko/ProSeedling/assets/140913035/8d1d4229-45e8-420d-b089-689a456b3110)

-This is the data related to the entire image.
+- This is the data related to the entire image.
 Pay attention to the Growth, Vigor and Uniformity number, as the max. value is 1000.
 If the values are looking a litte weird, is because the standard parameters dont fit your system, Let's change them: From the "Configuration" menu, click on "Change ettings".

 ![image](https://github.com/LuizSSenko/ProSeedling/assets/140913035/47c556aa-1530-42d8-82e5-e74fb67dc2e2)